fthuin/docs/docs/hardware/camera.md

 ### Check if the device has available camera

 The first thing that the developers should check if the device has an available camera.
-The method isAvaiable will return true if the camera hardware is ready to use or false if otherwise.
+The method isAvailable will return true if the camera hardware is ready to use or false if otherwise.

 ```
 var isAvailable = camera.isAvailable();